 If the president were to send the military into a conflict zone without congressional authorization, Congress could invoke the War Powers Resolution.
 The War Powers Resolution provides that military forces operating “without a declaration of war or specific statutory authorization . . . shall be removed by the President if the Congress so directs.”
 Congress could also use its power over military appropriations to restrict the president’s use of funds on an unlawful war.

-What does the recent invocation of Article 4 mean?
+What does the invocation of Article 4 mean?

-Several NATO members recently invoked Article 4 of the North Atlantic Treaty in response to Russia’s invasion of Ukraine.
+In February 2022, NATO members invoked Article 4 of the North Atlantic Treaty in response to Russia’s invasion of Ukraine.
 Article 4 permits members to call a NATO meeting when they perceive a threat to the “territorial integrity, political independence or security” of any NATO ally.
 The invocation of Article 4 does not trigger any collective defense obligations.